Educational Leadership M.Ed.

 Minimum Degree Requirements

-- Thirty-three to thirty-six credits distributed among courses, summer seminars, independent study, clinical field experiences, and internships.
+- 33 to 36 credits distributed among courses, summer seminars, independent study, clinical field experiences, and internships.

 - 15 of which compose the core curriculum, with the remainder making up the student's individual concentration.
 Students desiring the Vermont Administrative Licensure will take a majority of their electives in areas required through licensure standards as defined by Vermont Competencies for Administrative Endorsement and Vermont Standards for Professional Educators.

 - The core curriculum consists of the following courses: